NoCodeNoBlunder/linefollower-robot/doc/Mainpage.md

   \subsection Explanation
   In order to install new firmware on the robot.
 We first need to translate the sourcecode for the computer/ hardware to understand. \n
   This is done by compiling the sourcecode into bytecode.
-Since the project consists of multiple sourcefiles these have to be linked together.
+Since the project consists of multiple sourcefiles these have to be linked together so the output is one object file. \n

 * Open the terminal and navigate to the file with the code using "cd" (= change directory), or open the terminal in the desired file folder